eth-educators/eth-docker-docs/website/docs/Support/ChangingWithdrawalCredentials.md

 Go to [https://beaconcha.in/tools/broadcast](https://beaconcha.in/tools/broadcast) and drag-drop the change-operations.json file in.
 It will be broadcast to the chain and drag-drop the `change-operations.json` file in.
 It will be broadcast to the chain.

-### Using your own eth-docker CL
+### Using your own Eth Docker CL

-Insert the Data USB to your online computer where eth-docker is running.
+Insert the Data USB to your online computer where Eth Docker is running.

-Copy the `change-operations.json` from the Data USB to `./.eth/ethdo` on your eth-docker node.
+Copy the `change-operations.json` from the Data USB to `./.eth/ethdo` on your Eth Docker node.

 Run `./ethd keys send-address-change`.
 You will have one more chance to verify your withdrawal address.